vincentfusco/tt06_555/README.md

 $$f = \frac{\sqrt{2}}{(R_A+2R_B)C}$$

-If you are learning to do analog design, then it should bother you if you haven't derived the above for yourself, so give it a try.

-For a hint, see the [History](#history) section for a derivation for the original 556.

 ## Schematics

-The basic functions described above can and have beeen implemented in numerous ways.
+The basic functions described above can and have beeen implemented in different ways.

 Schematics of the original BJT version and later CMOS counterpart (with actual sizing given by the creator himself) are given in [History](#history).

 ### Timer Top

 My implementation is shown below:

 ![Schematic](./docs/timer_core_schematic.PNG)